IUS-CS/iForgot/doc/proposal.md

 + The organizer will be tailored to each user and will show upcoming due dates.

 ## Implementation
-The user will be prompted to a login screen, showing a login with facebook button.
+The user will be prompted to a login screen, showing a facebook login button.
 When logged in, the user will be prompted to the main screen showing a calendar with the "to-do" information.
 When one clicks on a specific day, the information for that day will pop up.
 The to-do list will be editable.
 If time allows, the group will set up a e-mail remiders page.

 ## Features
 The front-end code will be using HTML with CSS.
 The back-end will be done with Python using PyCharm.